 - The ratio is about 1:20 oil paint to mineral spirits

-There are lot of links to using oil paints as a wash, including mine here and here.
+There are lot of links to using oil paints for miniatures as a wash, including mine here and here.
 A few more tips from nice website here and this one, too will show you how it’s done for different military vehicles and models.

 Suffice it to say, I first start by glossing the model with a varnish to protect the hard work I did with the acrylic paints.
 This also helps the oil wash flow into the recesses in a more consistent fashion.